Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/README.md

 ---

 Project Description:
-This repository is a collection of assignments from CSC505 – Principles of Software Developmen at Colorado State University Global - CSU Global.
+This repository is a collection of assignments from CSC505 – Principles of Software Development at Colorado State University Global - CSU Global.

 ---